qgis-plugin-manager

 # QGIS-Plugin-Manager

-Mainly designed for QGIS Server plugins, but it works also for desktop.
+Mainly designed for managing QGIS Server plugins, it also works for QGIS desktop

 Not tested on Windows.